pulibrary/figgy/README.md

    - In a separate terminal: `bundle exec foreman start`
      - Or run services separately as shown in [[https://github.com/pulibrary/figgy/blob/main/Procfile]]
    - Access Figgy at http://localhost:3000/

+### Feature Tests

+If you want to watch feature tests run for debugging purposes, you can go to http://localhost:7900, use the password `secret`, and run tests like this:

+`RUN_IN_BROWSER=true bundle exec rspec spec/features`

 ### Parallel Tests